What is an array?

 // elements => 1 2 3

-In the above program, we assigned new values to all 3 elements in the array using a[index]
+In this program, we assigned new values to all 3 elements in the array using a[index] syntax.

 Initial value